Dhanush-S-Gowda/calculator-html-css-javascript/README.md

 # Calculator Website

 Welcome to the Calculator website!
-This is a simple web application that allows users to perform basic arithmetic operations using both on-screen buttons and direct keyboard input.
+This is a simple yet aesthetic web application that allows users to perform basic arithmetic operations using both on-screen buttons and direct keyboard input.

 <br>Check here - https://dhanush-s-gowda.github.io/calculator-html-css-javascript/